Menu

 Filing Mesothelioma Lawsuits in New York

-New York is one of the most active jurisdictions in the country for asbestos claims.
-New York City ranked third in the country in 2020 for the most asbestos-related claims.
-The city experienced 310 asbestos claims, with 130 of those related to mesothelioma.
-For 2020, New York City ranked second for the most mesothelioma claims.
+New York is one of the most active states in the country for asbestos cases.
+In 2022, New York City held its ranking as third in the country for the most asbestos-related cases.
+Reports have cited New York City as a top asbestos jurisdiction that may be favorable to victims.

-Who Is Eligible to File a Mesothelioma Claim in New York?
+Who Is Eligible to File a Mesothelioma Lawsuit in New York?

-Residents of New York who lived in the following cities and towns have filed mesothelioma lawsuits to protect their rights and to seek compensation from negligent manufacturers and distributors of asbestos:
+Residents of New York who lived in the following cities and towns have filed mesothelioma lawsuits against the companies responsible for their asbestos exposure:

 • Afton, NY